rdiDebug/GetCleanData/README.md

 This step was required by the 1st assignment instruction and is now met using the rbind() function.
-The resulting MERGED dataset is saved under the name of "HAR merged ds.txt" in the working directory.
+The resulting MERGED dataset is saved under the name of "HAR_merged_ds.txt" in the working directory.
 It also can be found in the https://github.com/rdirdi/GetCleanData GitHub repository

 ##The tidy dataset

-From MERGED_ds having variables forming a column each, observations forming a row each and having no missing values an independent dataset has been created by averaging each variable for each activity and each subject.
+From MERGED_ds having variables forming a column each, observations forming a row each, and having no missing values, an independent dataset has been created by averaging each variable for each activity and each subject.
 To produce the 6 activities x 30 subjects = 180 rows in 88 columns as required by the 5th assignment instruction the melt() and dcast() functions were used.

-The resulting tidy MERGED dataset is saved in R's working directory under the name of "HAR merged tidy ds.txt", uploaded to Coursera with a link to the https://github.com/rdirdi/GetCleanData GitHub repository and pushed to the GitHub repository as well.
+The resulting tidy MERGED dataset is saved in R's working directory under the name of "HAR_merged_tidy_ds.txt", uploaded to Coursera with a link to the https://github.com/rdirdi/GetCleanData GitHub repository and pushed to the GitHub repository as well.